Configuring

 Operator configured CA certificate

 By default, the operator configures TLS if no value is provided for CA certificate when creating the instance.
-The operator uses the Cert Manager installed on the system to generate a CA certificate with a self-signed issuer.
+The operator uses the Cert Manager that is installed on the system to generate a CA certificate with a self-signed issuer.
 It then uses this self-signed CA certificate to sign the certificates used for secure communication by the Event Manager instance.
 Cert Manager puts the CA certificate into a secret named <my-instance>-ibm-eem-manager-ca. This secret can be used for configuring the EventGateway TLS communications.

 • Cert Manager Issuers: